F3real/F3real.github.io/content/ethernaut_wargame1.md

 ~~~

 First line is function identifier.
 It consists of first 32bits of `sha3("make_contact(bytes32[])")`.
-Second line shows us offset of array content, in our case it points to third line.
-Array content starts with length of array, after which actual array elements come (in our case we will just leave it empty).
+The second line shows us an offset of array content, in our case it points to the third line.
+Array content starts with the length of the array, after which actual array elements come (in our case we will just leave it empty).

 A lot of values for array length greater then 2^200 cause out of gas exception on CALLDATACOPY instruction.
-It is probably related to internal way EVM handles it, and is actually really interesting and probably worth looking into more.
+It is probably related to the internal way EVM handles it and is actually really interesting and probably worth looking into more.

 ~~~javascript
 web3.eth.defaultAccount = web3.eth.accounts[0];